nitinsingh33/Design-Analysis-of-Algorithms/README.md

 ## 📚 About

 The purpose of this repository is to showcase various **algorithm design paradigms** and their applications in solving computational problems efficiently.
 Here, you'll find algorithms that span classic topics such as sorting, searching, graph traversal, dynamic programming, greedy algorithms, and much more.
+So if you are a student you can easily revise DAA for semester exams with code implementation and this was somewhat my main reason for making it.
 Each algorithm is accompanied by detailed explanations, time and space complexity analysis, and sample implementations in various programming languages.

 ---